 Key assets are to be identified and strategies developed for asset protection including areas of high conservation value (e.g. littoral rainforest and coastal vine thicket) or threatened entities at high risk of threat.
-Cane toads are reported to occupy the settlement ponds at the Byron Bay Resource Recovery Centre, where there connect to the Belongil Catchment.
+Cane toads are reported to occupy the settlement ponds at the Byron Bay Resource Recovery Centre, where they are connected to the Belongil Catchment.